-Children who are absent (defined as children who are enrolled in school but are absent from school on repeat occasions and/or for prolonged period) and children missing education (defined as children who are of a compulsory school age, but are either not registered at a school or else not receiving suitable education in place of a school setting) can act as a vital warning sign to a range of safeguarding issues, including neglect and child sexual and/or criminal exploitation, particularly county lines.
-It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of FGM, so called 'honour based' abuse or risk of forced marriage.

-It is therefore important that the School's response to persistently absent pupils and children missing education supports identifying such abuse, and in the case of absent pupils, helps prevent the risk of them becoming a child missing education in the future.
-Staff must follow the School's procedures for unauthorised absence and for dealing with children who go missing from education as set out below.
+Children who are absent from education particularly on repeat occasions and/or for prolonged periods and children missing education can act as a vital warning sign to a range of safeguarding issues, including neglect and child sexual and/or criminal exploitation, particularly county lines.
+It is important that the School's response to persistently absent pupils and children missing education supports identifying such abuse, and in the case of absent pupils, helps prevent the risk of them becoming a child missing education in the future.

-The School's procedures for unauthorised absence/prolonged absence and for dealing with children who go missing from education are:
+The School's procedures for unauthorised absence and for dealing with children who are absent repeatedly and/or for prolonged periods and children missing from education are detailed in our Attendance Policy.
+Further detail can also be found in Appendix 1 of this policy.